What Are GDRs?

 A conversion of A-shares into GDRs (re-issuance) or vice versa GDRs into A-shares (cancellation) must always flow through the accounts of a so-called Conversion Broker.
 This setup is based on rules issued by the China Securities Regulatory Commission (CSRC).
 For a more detailed description, please refer to the detailed conversion guides from the respective Conversion Brokers.

-Currently, CICC (UK) and CLSA (UK) are set up to provide conversion services:
+Currently, CICC (UK), CLSA (UK) and UBS are set up to provide conversion services:

 - Contact CICC (UK): GDR@CICCUK.COM